THESIS REPOSITORY SUBMISSION INSTRUCTIONS

 - if your major requires a thesis (as does International Studies), the SMBHC accepts that thesis as satisfying our honors thesis requirement;

-- the length of the thesis will vary from 30 to 100 pages depending on your major.
-A student in the sciences, having spent much time in the laboratory, will write a thesis of about 30 pages; a student in the humanities will write one of about 60 to 100 pages;
+- you should plan on enrolling in an appropriate course for your thesis-writing; you will earn honors credit for this coursework, probably three to six hours depending on the field; the length of the thesis will vary from 30 to 100 pages depending on your major.
+A student in the sciences, having spent much time in the laboratory, may write a thesis of about 30 pages; a student in the humanities or social sciences may write one of about 60 to 100 pages;

 - if the core of your Capstone experience was a creation of some outcome appropriate to your field (e.g., a collection of short stories, a recital, a semester’s lesson plans), your thesis provides the academic discourse that grounds that work in your understanding of the challenges and potentials of the field at this time;